 Throughout most of Connecticut, it is illegal to keep a junk car on your property unless you have a special permit or the vehicle is kept in a completely enclosed structure like a garage or shed.
 Therefore, if you have a junk car in Connecticut, it's essential that you handle it promptly so that you don't take the risk of being fined.

-What is the Connecticut Car Wrecking and Disposal Program?
+What is the Connecticut Cash for Junk Cars Program?

 The Connecticut Department of Environmental Protection believes that the auto recycling industry is important for the conservation of natural resources.
 This department wants to encourage junk car salvage within the state.
 Therefore, they provide resources to help auto recyclers scrap junk cars effectively and avoid the runoff of pollutants.